seregazhuk/seregazhuk.github.io_old/_posts/2018-06-20-fast-webscraping-with-reactphp-proxy.md

 >*Probably when you read this article this particular proxy wouldn't work.
 Please, pick another proxy from the site I mentioned above.*

-Now, the working example will look like this:
+Now, the working example looks like this:

 {% highlight php %}
 <?php